 Applies to: System Center Configuration Manager (Current Branch)

-You use boundary groups in System Center Configuration Manager to logically group related network locations (boundaries) to make it easier to manage your infrastructure.
-Boundaries must be assigned to boundary groups before you can use the boundary group.
+Use boundary groups in Configuration Manager to logically organize related network locations (boundaries) to make it easier to manage your infrastructure.
+Assign boundaries to boundary groups before using the boundary group.

 By default, Configuration Manager creates a default site boundary group at each site.